The Constitution

 C10.
 Life membership

-The committee may offer life membership to those members over the age of 65 who have an unbroken full membership record of at least 25 years upon application, (only available until 2025).
+Members qualifying for life membership, those members over the national state pension age and who have an unbroken full membership record of at least 25 years upon application, (only available until 2025) must apply to the secretary in writing for the privilege.
 The committee may also offer life membership where this is to recognise other outstanding contributions or is otherwise in the interests of the association.

 C11.
 Temporary membership